ebhrz/KLTDataset/README.md

 ## Data

+For more information on how to use the dataset, you can refer to the **demo.py**.

 #### GNSS Data

 GNSS data is collected by U-blox F9P.
 The observation file is stored in **data/GNSS/\*/COM\*.obs**.
 Please notice that we collect data from four constellations including GPS, Beidou, Galileo and BLONASS, but only GPS and Beidou satellites are labeld.